Planetary motion on an expanding locally anisotropic background: Perturbative Static Elliptical Orbit Solutions

+We note that the full series is strictly convergent independently of the value of the exponent $p$ as long as $u<c^2/(2GM)$, however an approximation to first order on $u$ will only be valid as long as $2p\,GM/c^2\,u<1$, otherwise it is required to consider higher order terms to attain a valid approximation.
+Hence the differential equation~(\ref{A.Eq_u}) is, to order $u^2$, rewritten as

+We note that with respect to the General Relativity orbit's equation on Schwarzschild backgrounds, there are the extra multiplicative factors $A=1+\delta_A$, $B=1+\delta_B$ and $C=1+\delta_C$.
+These factors differ from unity by the following additive constants

 So far we have not specify for which values of the coefficient $\alpha_0$ the static approximation considered is valid.
-By comparing the leading order terms with the next to leading order terms we conclude that this perturbative equation is valid only for absolute values of the parameter $\alpha_0$ up to \be |\alpha_0|\,<\,\alpha_{0.\mathrm{max.pert}}\approx \frac{c^2\,r_{1.\mathrm{orb}}}{2GM}\ . \ee Above this value it is either necessary to consider higher order terms of the series expansion or to consider the exact expressions.
-Nevertheless we remark that, for a fixed positive value of the radial coordinate $r_1$, and larger positive values of the parameter $\alpha_0>\alpha_{0.\mathrm{max.pert}}$ the corrections given by the exact expression due to the ELA metric background will decrease significantly in absolute value becoming, for very large values of the parameter $\alpha_0\gg \alpha_{0.\mathrm{max.pert}}$, negligible, while for larger negative values of the parameter $\alpha_0<-\alpha_{0.\mathrm{max.pert}}$ the corrections become more significant being unbounded from below.
-Hence, although for positive values of $\alpha_0$ the approximation~(\ref{orbits_exp}) subject to the bound~(\ref{alpha_max_pert}) allows to establish a fairly good estimative for the maximum contribution of the corrections on the ELA metric background, for negative values of $\alpha_0$ no bounds can be set for such contribution.
-In figure~\ref{fig.orbits_perturbative} are plotted the values of the exact and perturbative correction terms of order $H_0^2$ in the differential equation~(\ref{A.Eq_u}). \fig{orbits_perturbative.eps}{140mm}{Plot of the exact (dashed line) and perturbative (continuous line) expressions for the corrections to the orbital differential equation~(\ref{A.Eq_u}) on the ELA metric background as a function of the parameter $\alpha_0$ for Earth's orbit.
-The perturbative regime is valid for $|\alpha_0|<\alpha_{0.\mathrm{max.pert}}\approx 5\times 10^7$~(\ref{alpha_max_pert}): \ {\bf(a)} plot of the exact expressions for $\alpha_0 > 0$, the corrections asymptotically vanish for large $\alpha_0\gg \alpha_{0.\mathrm{max.pert}}$; \ {\bf(b)} plot of the exact and perturbative expressions for $\alpha_0\in]-10^8,10^8[$, the perturbative and exact expressions approximately match up to $|\alpha_0|=\alpha_{0.\mathrm{max.pert}}$.}{fig.orbits_perturbative}
+By comparing the leading order terms with the next to leading order terms we conclude that this perturbative equation is valid only for absolute values of the parameter $\alpha_0$ up to

+Above this value it is either necessary to consider higher order terms of the series expansion or to consider the exact expressions.
+Nevertheless we remark that, for a fixed positive value of the radial coordinate $r$, and larger positive values of the parameter $\alpha_0>\alpha_{0.\mathrm{max.pert}}$ the corrections given by the exact expression due to the ELA metric background will decrease significantly in absolute value becoming, for very large values of the parameter $\alpha_0\gg \alpha_{0.\mathrm{max.pert}}$, negligible, while for larger negative values of the parameter $\alpha_0<-\alpha_{0.\mathrm{max.pert}}$ the corrections become more significant being unbounded from below.
+Hence, although for positive values of $\alpha_0$ the approximation~(\ref{orbits_exp}) subject to the bound~(\ref{alpha_max_pert}) allows to establish a fairly good estimate for the maximum contribution of the corrections on the ELA metric background, for negative values of $\alpha_0$ no bounds can be set for such contribution.
+In figure~\ref{fig.orbits_perturbative} are plotted the values of the exact and perturbative correction terms of order $H_0^2$ in the differential equation~(\ref{A.Eq_u}).

 In addition, with respect to the bound~(\ref{t_bound}), we note that it is also obeyed as long as the bound~(\ref{alpha_max_pert}) is obeyed, hence for larger values of the coefficient $\alpha_0$ the terms of order $H_0^2$ explicitly depending on the time coordinate become relevant and must be included in the Lagrangian~(\ref{A.L_orbit}).
 For these cases there is no constant of motion directly associated with energy conservation.
 Specifically, conserved energy, would be given by the constant $E=\int d\tau(\delta{\mathcal{L}}/\delta \dot{t}-d/d\tau(\delta{\mathcal{L}}/\delta t))$, such that, due to the complexity of the full equations of motion, it would be preferable to consider a numerical analysis to compute orbital motion.